BBB says Buyer Beware When Shopping

 Retailers across the country are being hit by the declining economy and some big brand names such as Circuit City are closing doors and liquidating assets in order to pay debtors.
-To customers’ ears, a going-out-of-business sale means huge discounts, but Better Business Bureau is warning bargain-hunters to be on the alert for false deals when shopping liquidation sales.
+To customers’ ears, a going-out-of-business sale means huge discounts, but the Better Business Bureau is warning bargain-hunters to be on the alert for false deals when shopping liquidation sales.

 The holiday shopping season, which often accounts for more than a third of a retailer’s annual sales, failed to deliver in 2008.
 Retail sales in the U.S. fell 2.8 percent, the first decline since 1995.
 Due to sluggish sales in 2008, national retailers such as Linens-N-Things and Circuit City entered into bankruptcy and, ultimately, held liquidation sales.
 And consumers can expect that there will be more bankruptcies and liquidation sales to come from both national and local retailers.